GOODFEEL System Requirements

 of RAM, although all software listed will perform on systems with less than

-the Lime files on these other operating systems, send them to a PC via CD or network
+the Lime files on these other operating systems, send them to a PC via network or USB stick

 and transcribe them using GOODFEEL® on a Windows machine.